'Westworld' EPs on Dolores' Finale Fate and the Time Jump Into Season 4

 Denise Thé: Ah, I thought I heard a bus coming for me.

-Nolan: Yeah, Denise has the distinction at this point in her long television career of killing off Taraji P. Henson, Amy Acker, Chip Caviezel [all three on “Person of Interest”], and now Evan Rachel Wood.
+Nolan: Yeah, Denise has the distinction at this point in her long television career of killing off [TV characters played by] Taraji P. Henson, Amy Acker, Chip Caviezel, and now Evan Rachel Wood.
 It’s just another notch in her belt.
 It’s sad.
-So Denise, this question really goes to you.
+So, Denise, this question really goes to you.

 Thé: Oh, thank you, Jonah.
 Look, this is a show, we’ve said, where death can be impermanent.
 I do think that this version of Dolores, she had an evolution and we got to see that.
 We got to see her come full circle and, to me, there was a really interesting analogy there that was kind of like a child.
 You know, her creator, who she railed against, she grew up and ultimately decided to take care of them, like a child taking care of her parent.
 And I think, personally, it’s really important to honor that death.
 I think we need to know that stakes are real and she, for a person — or a being, I should say, not a person — for a being who fought so hard for her freedom and wanting to have what she was denied, wanting to have our world, only to come out and find out and find humans being enslaved, to make that incredible decision to try to free humanity.
 I think it’s a really beautiful, kind of transcendent thing.
 It came at a price, and I think that ultimate price is something that we should honor.
 So for me, it is the right time to say goodbye to this version of Dolores.
 But I do think this is a show, as we said, where death can be impermanent.
 And I think part of the fun of the show is it changes every season, it can change genres and characters, actors, I should say, can play different characters.
 So while we want to honor her death, we will see what the future holds for her — for Evan Rachel Wood.